Get Your Students Talking with Yellowdig

 Community Set-Up

 • Explain Yellowdig to your students.
-Yellowdig offers some great resources and recommendations to help you ensure that students understand how the platform works and what its purpose is.
+Use Yellowdig’s resources to help students understand the platform and its purpose.
 See Telling Your Learners About Yellowdig.

 During the semester

 • Attend a mid-semester Yellowdig workshop.
-These are designed for faculty currently using Yellowdig to support them in looking at and interpreting data from their communities, and provide support or suggestions as needed.
+Mid-semester check-ins (early October and March) help instructors review community data and get tailored support..
 Register for a Yellowdig Mid-Semester Check-In (offered early October and March).

 Examples